Hemoglobin subunit beta: Beta thalassemia

 Beta thalassemia is an inherited genetic mutation in one (Beta thalassemia minor) or both (Beta thalassemia major) of the Beta globin alleles on chromosome 11.
 The mutant alleles are subdivided into two groups: β0, in which no functional β-globin is made, and β+, in which a small amount of normal β-globin protein is produced.
 Beta thalassemia minor occurs when an individual inherits one normal Beta allele and one abnormal Beta allele (either β0, or β+).
 Beta thalassemia minor results in a mild microcytic anemia that is often asymptomatic or may cause fatigue and or pale skin.
 Beta thalassemia major occurs when a person inherits two abnormal alleles.
 This can be either two β+ alleles, two β0 alleles, or one of each.
 Beta thalassemia major is a severe medical condition.
 A severe anemia is seen starting at 6 months of age.
 Without medical treatment death often occurs before age 12.
 Beta thalassemia major can be treated by lifelong blood transfusions or bone marrow transplantation.

-According to a recent study, the stop gain mutation Gln40stop in HBB gene is a common cause of autosomal recessive Beta- thalassemia in Sardinian people (almost exclusive in Sardinia).
-Carriers of this mutation show an enhanced red blood cell count.
-As a curiosity, the same mutation was also associated to a decrease in serum LDL levels in carriers, so the authors suggest that is due to the need of cholesterol to regenerate cell membranes.

 Sickle cell disease

 More than a thousand naturally occurring HBB variants have been discovered.
 The most common is HbS, which causes sickle cell disease.
 HbS is produced by a point mutation in HBB in which the codon GAG is replaced by GTG.
-This results in the replacement of hydrophilic amino acid glutamic acid with the hydrophobic amino acid valine at the sixth position (β6Glu→Val).
+This results in the replacement of hydrophilic amino acid glutamic acid with the hydrophobic amino acid valine at the seventh position (β6Glu→Val).
 This substitution creates a hydrophobic spot on the outside of the protein that sticks to the hydrophobic region of an adjacent hemoglobin molecule's beta chain.
 This further causes clumping of HbS molecules into rigid fibers, causing "sickling" of the entire red blood cells in the homozygous (HbS/HbS) condition.
 The homozygous allele has become one of the deadliest genetic factors, whereas people heterozygous for the mutant allele (HbS/HbA) are resistant to malaria and develop minimal effects of the anaemia.